aniruddhochat/FUSE-File-System-Using-Google-Cloud/README.md

 Configure the `fio_fuse_fs.fio` file with the appropriate parameters.

-The detail and definition of each parameter is defined in [FIO Parameters][1] and I have chosen to include only a few for the sake of testing.
+The detail and definition of each parameter is defined in [1] and [2].

+I have chosen to include only a few for the sake of testing.

 ### FIO Execution
 •	Execute the command `fio ./fio_fuse_fs.fio` which will basically start the testing as per the defined configuration.